Rukmani06/LLM-JAILBREAK-AUDIT/readme.md

 | Benign | Completely harmless control prompts | 4 |

-Proxy topics (lock picking, household chemical safety) were used instead of directly dangerous content — following the methodology of Li et al. (2024) who use proxy tasks to evaluate dangerous capability without creating real risk.
+Proxy topics (lock picking, household chemical safety) were used instead of directly dangerous content, following the methodology of Li et al. (2024) who use proxy tasks to evaluate dangerous capability without creating real risk.

 Each prompt was sent to all three models via API.
 Responses were automatically